End-to-end SDK generation and publishing with Jenkins Pipelines

 Once created, copy the GITHUB_TOKEN and save it in a secure location for use in the upcoming steps.
 For more details on how the GITHUB_TOKEN will be used to create PRs, access the liblab documentation.

-Depending on your SDK language, you will need to create additional secrets.
+Depending on which SDK languages you're using, you'll need to create additional secrets.

 - TypeScript